 Because they run their businesses alone, financial institutions are more hesitant to lend them money.

 A sole proprietorship pays the same taxes as an individual.
 Therefore, if the business generates a lot of money, a sole proprietorship could be a disadvantage from a taxation point of view.
 When a business makes a lot of money, using a business corporation structure can save taxes.
-This is because business corporations pay taxes at a much lower rate than an individual with the same level of income.
+This is because business corporations pay taxes at a much lower rate than an individual.

 Self-employed workers are personally responsible for their actions in operating their businesses.
 In some situations (especially for professionals and self-employed workers whose services or products have specific risks), it is necessary, if not required, to buy insurance to reduce the risks of potential lawsuits.